Verkerk/DravLex/README.md

 # DravLex

-This private repository contains the datafile for the following publication:
+This private repository contains the datafiles for the following publication:

 A Bayesian phylogenetic study of the Dravidian language family